 2.1.
-Parts List1
+Parts List

 There are two shipping boxes for a regular tripod version.
-One box contains an EQ mount.
-One box contains a hand controller, a tripod, one 10lbs (4.5kg) counterweight and accessories.
+One box contains an EQ mount, an 8407 hand controller, a Vixen/Losmandy dual dovetail saddle (attached to the mount).
+One box contains a tripod, two 11lb (5kg) counterweights (CWs) and accessories.